Instant Record and Replay

 We have put together a list of some of the major pitfalls to avoid when building your own system:

-- Any server based operating system (including Windows 2003, 2008, 2012), Windows Vista, or any OS older than Windows 7; our supported operating systems are Windows 7 Professional 32bit or 64bit, Windows 8/8.1 32bit or 64bit, or Windows 10 32bit or 64bit.
+- Any server based operating system (including Windows 2003, 2008, 2012), Windows Vista, or any OS older than Windows 10; our supported operating systems are Windows 10 or 11 Pro 64bit.
 No other operating systems (including any version of Windows Home or Media, or any of the Vista versions) are supported.

 - File should be played off the LOCAL PC’s hard drive, not across a network or from a file server